15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 They’d much rather run around those types of obstacles faster than any human can.

-There’s a coated version American Hairless Terrier which has a short, shiny coat.
+There’s a coated version American Hairless Terrier, which has a short, shiny coat.
 Sometimes you’ll see one with eyebrows or whiskers, but still only a minimal amount of fur.
 If you want a truly hypoallergenic dog, this breed is the one.
-Their skin, however, can be sensitive, as it is completely exposed to the elements, which doesn’t stop them to love spending time in the park with you.
+Their skin, however, can be sensitive, as it is completely exposed to the elements, which doesn’t stop them from loving spending time in the park with you.

 Basenji